These herbalism for beginners tips will help you get started. It’s easier than you think.

 One of the pure joys of working with medicinal plants is learning how to go out and harvest your own.
 It builds the spirit to be with the plants and learn how to identify them.
 Medicinal plants grow all around us and many you may already even know.
 Dandelion for example, is an herbalist’s favorite and can be found just about everywhere.
 Once you learn some of the more common medicinal herbs, you will start to see them all over in your backyard or in your neighborhood.
 You’ll be surprised!

 With so many medicinal plants to choose from, it can seem overwhelming.
-Start with learning just a few.
+One of the best herbalism for beginners tips is to start with learning just a few.
 Which ones?
 Nutritive herbs which often pack far more nutrition than our healthiest foods, or tonic herbs which tonify and build our organs and vitality.
 These also happen to be the most common herbs, the safest herbs, and the herbs with the most impact on our overall health and wellbeing.
 Here are some herbalist’s favorites:

 Once you have chosen the few herbs that you want to work with, start adding them to your food.
 Learn a recipe that you and your family will enjoy eating.
 Then add another.
 Feel free to be creative and play with these.
 It’s no different than working with any other favorite kitchen ingredient.
 These small changes to your diet will have very real impacts.
 Next, try making an herbal tea and drink it a few times throughout the week.
 Before you know it, these recipes and teas will just become part of your routine.
 You’ll wish you had started sooner.